byjg/php-rest-reference-architecture/docs/getting_started.md

 {"result":"pong"}
 ```

+### If You Skipped Examples

+The project is ready!
+You can start by:
+- Creating your first table following the [getting started tutorial](getting_started_01_create_table.md)
+- Accessing the API documentation at http://localhost:8080/docs
+- The `users` table and authentication endpoints are already available

 ## Run Tests

 ```shell script
 APP_ENV=dev composer run test
 # OR: docker exec -it $CONTAINER_NAME composer run test
 ```

+**Note**: If you chose not to install examples, the project will only include authentication tests.
+Example tests (Dummy, Sample) will not be present.

 ## Documentation